 In preparing this message I had to read a number of commentaries, Many of them react very negatively to what Peter did, calling him impulsive and headstrong and foolish for even wanting to walk on water.
 Some even suggested that Peter thought he was better than the others.
 The reason some commentators don’t like what Peter did is because they are the kind of people who would never get out of the boat in the first place!

 Peter is not being impetuous.
 It’s not as if he jumps out of the boat and starts walking.
 That would have been presumptuous and foolish.
 Matthew is very clear that Peter asks for permission first.
-If Jesus says no, then Peter stays in the boat.
+If Jesus had said no, Peter would have stayed in the boat.
 But Jesus didn’t say no. He said, “Come.”
 So Peter went.

 We must not miss the force of Jesus’ words.
 When he said, “Take courage!
 It is I. Don’t be afraid” he used an expression the disciples would immediately understand.
-The phrase “It is I” is the is the same word that God used to answer Moses when he asked God for his name “I AM.”
+The phrase “It is I” is the same phrase that God used to answer Moses when he asked God for his name and God replied “I AM.”
 It’s not just that Jesus is saying, “Don’t worry.
 It’s me.
 I’m not a ghost.”
 It is “I AM” the Lord God of the universe who tells Peter to come to him on the water, and it is that power that enables the water walking.

 Once Peter was fully on the water, he turns to walk toward Jesus.
 As he walks toward Jesus, Jesus walks toward him.
 Everything is fine until Peter notices the storm all around him.
 Remember, the storm has never stopped.
 Matthew tells us that “when he saw the wind, he was afraid.”
 But the wind was there all along.
 It’s not as if it let up when Jesus begins walking on the water.
 Jesus comes to them in the midst of the storm.

-Fix your eyes on the Son of God.
+Fix our eyes on the Son of God.

 A mighty storm is bound to come to each one of us sooner or later.
 Today the sun may be shining; tomorrow we may find ourselves toiling against the wind and rain, tossed about by adversity.
-As the saying goes - Life can turn on a sixpence.
 What happened to Peter can happen to any of us.
 For a brief moment, he forgets about focusing on Jesus and remembers who he is and where he is.
 He is Peter, a Galilean fisherman who belongs back in the boat.
 In that instant he looks down at his feet and sees nothing but water underneath.
 His mind comes to a quick conclusion: “I’m not supposed to be walking on water.
 This is impossible.”
 When he lost his concentration on Jesus, he began to sink.

 As he sinks he prays one of the shortest prayers in the Bible: “Lord, save me!”
 When you are sinking you don’t have time to pray a long prayer.
 Immediately Jesus reached out his hand and caught him.
 Peter is sopping wet and scared to death.
 Jesus is standing on the water as Peter clutches his arm for dear life.
 After Jesus pulls Peter up from the sea he decides to share a few things that will help Peter in his spiritual life.
 No doubt Peter is thinking, “Get me back to the boat.
 I promise I’ll never pull a stunt like this again.”
 Jesus’ words to Peter are very important.
-“You of little faith, why did you doubt?”
-In our English translation “You of little faith” comes out to four words.
-But in the Greek Jesus only used one word: “Little-faith.”
-It’s a title or a nickname.
-Jesus called Peter “Little-Faith.”
-“Little-faith, why did you doubt?"
+“You of little faith, why did you doubt.”

 Remember where this conversation took place, in the middle of the lake.
 It’s still pitch dark, with the wind still howling and the rain beating down.
 Meanwhile back at the boat, the others are watching the whole scene, doubtless with their mouths open, and eyes as big as saucers.
 “And when they (that is Peter and Jesus) climbed into the boat, the wind died down.
 Then those who were in the boat worshipped him, saying, ‘Truly you are the Son of God.’”